Debí Tirar Más Fotos: Promotion and release

 The logo used to promote the album, showing its title, stylized in alternating caps.

+The Puerto Rican crested toad inspired the creation of Concho, the promotional mascot of the album.

-On December 5, 2024, Bad Bunny released the lead single "El Clúb", an "ethereal" track that fuses "pulse-quickening house beats" with a "nostalgic" feel; the album's title would be teased through the music video, simply displaying "DTmF 2025".
-On December 25, he tweeted a numbered list of 17 songs, all labeled as "bomba"; this tactic was previously used to promote his previous albums.
+On December 5, 2024, Bad Bunny released the lead single "El Clúb".
+The album's title was teased through the music video, simply displaying "DTmF 2025".
+On December 25, he tweeted a numbered list of 17 songs, all labeled as "bomba", a tactic also used to promote his previous albums.
 The album was officially announced the following day, alongside the release of the second single "Pitorro de Coco".
 The album's tracklist was revealed on January 3, 2025, along with an accompanying short film on YouTube, co-directed by Bad Bunny and starring actor, filmmaker and playwright Jacobo Morales.

 The album was released on Sunday, January 5, 2025, at 12 p.m.
-ET, a day before Three Kings Day, as a gift for his fans.
+ET, a day before Three Kings Day.
 In further promotion of the album, he served as a co-host on The Tonight Show Starring Jimmy Fallon on January 13, additionally performing "Voy a Llevarte Pa' PR".
-The same day, he announced the Puerto Rican-exclusive 2025 concert residency No Me Quiero Ir de Aquí, which will take place at San Juan's Coliseo de Puerto Rico José Miguel Agrelot for 30 dates from early July to mid-September.
-He also hinted a possible worldwide tour across Latin America, Europe and Asia, which was officially announced on May 5, 2025, as the Debí Tirar Más Fotos World Tour.
+The same day, he announced the Puerto Rican-exclusive 2025 concert residency No Me Quiero Ir de Aquí, which took place at San Juan's Coliseo de Puerto Rico José Miguel Agrelot for 30 dates from early July to mid-September.
+He also hinted a worldwide tour across Latin America, Europe and Asia, which was officially announced on May 5, 2025, as the Debí Tirar Más Fotos World Tour.
 He performed an NPR Tiny Desk concert on April 7 alongside his backing band Los Sobrinos.
 On September 28, 2025, the rapper was announced as the headliner of the Super Bowl LX halftime show at Levi's Stadium in Santa Clara, California.

-Following the album's release, multiple songs began to receive music videos, including "Baile Inolvidable" on January 9, "Turista" on February 14, "La Mudanza" on March 11, his 31st birthday, "Bokete" on April 25, "Ketu Tecré" on May 16, and "Nuevayol" on July 4.
+Following the album's release, multiple songs received music videos, including "Baile Inolvidable" on January 9, "Turista" on Valentine's Day, "La Mudanza" on March 11, his 31st birthday, "Bokete" on April 25, "Ketu Tecré" on May 16, and "Nuevayol" on July 4.

+On February 6, 2026, the album was re-issued as 2-LP vinyl.
+In the United States, an eighteenth bonus track, "Alambre Púa" was included.
+This song was previously released July 14, 2025, on streaming services.